 The CMS contract is ended through the individual’s resignation and a new joint employment contract naming both the college and the University as employers is issued.

-The substantive appointment is ended in Core.
+The substantive appointment is ended in the University's HR system.
 A new fixed-term appointment is set-up and the individual is paid against this new appointment for the duration of the appointment.
 Salary is paid against an appropriate University grade and scale point.
 The costs are re-charged to the college.
 Under the terms of a joint employment arrangement VAT is not applicable.

 At the end of the joint employment period